 |Minneapolis-St. Paul-Bloomington, MN-WI||$48,850|

 Highest-Paying Nonmetropolitan Areas for Medical Assistants

 Rural areas attract highly qualified medical assistants by offering them a salary exceeding the cost of living.
 Professionals without children who earn the average hourly medical assistant salary in Alaska make more than what the typical resident needs to cover living expenses.
 Workers facing a lower cost of living in these areas may achieve a better quality of life.

 Highest-Paying Industries for Medical Assistants

 The industry that workers choose affects their certified medical assistant salary as much as where they live.
-Professionals in the top two best-paying industries may need additional skills to work alongside brokers, insurance agents, or commercial equipment workers.
+Professionals in the best-paying industries may need additional skills to work alongside college students, brokers, or insurance agents.
 Developing these skills may require taking undergraduate classes in subjects other than healthcare.

 |Industry||Annual Mean Salary|